 You can request your next appointment with us online!

-An eye examination is a series of tests performed by an ophthalmologist or optometrist assessing your vision and your ability to focus on and discern objects, as well as other tests pertaining to the eyes.
+An eye examination is a series of tests assessing your vision and your ability to focus on and discern objects, as well as other tests pertaining to the eyes.
+An eye exam is performed by a licensed Ophthalmologist or a licensed Optometrist.

-The comprehensive eye exam at Millennium Eye Center takes about an hour or less.
+The comprehensive eye exam at the Millennium Eye Center takes about an hour or less depending on the case.
 We will evaluate both your vision and the health of your eyes.
 Each patient’s signs and symptoms, along with your optometrist’s professional judgment, will determine what tests your optometrist conducts.
-A comprehensive eye and vision examination may include but is not limited to, the following tests below.
+A comprehensive eye and vision examination may include but is not limited to, the following tests below…

 Before you meet with your doctor, an ophthalmic technician will welcome you and perform an initial assessment of your vision with a series of preliminary tests.
 Upon reviewing your patient information, you may be asked several questions concerning your medical and vision history.
 All or most of the following eye tests will be performed.
 Tests that are more specialized may be required depending on your condition…